-It’s been a few weeks since our family vacation to Mexico and I can’t wait to share my summer vacation must-haves with you.
+It’s been a few weeks since our family vacation to Mexico and I can’t wait to share my guide for what to pack on your next summer vacation.
 These items were essential with making my time off comfortable and effortless.
 And although some of us have fall on the brain, there’s still plenty of time to enjoy beach and pool days.

 Summer vacation can be spent anywhere, but in my case, it was a beach destination so I will share items that were great in a beach setting.
 We went to Puerto Vallarta and stayed at the Garza Blanca Resort.
 This place was amazing!
 Our room was as big as a large one-bedroom apartment and was comfortable for our family of four.